 8. Robots in surgical procedures

-With ML comes innovations such as robotic surgery.
-Robots in surgical procedures have made their way in the healthcare scene.
+With ML come innovations such as robotic surgery.
+Robots in surgical procedures have made their way into the healthcare industry.
 ResearchGate suggests that robotic surgical innovations have taken part in various surgeries, including general surgery, urology, and pediatric surgery.

 9. Improved radiotherapy